from copy import deepcopy

 def distance(self, query: "IRanges") -> np.ndarray:

-"""Calculate the pair-wise distance with intervals in query.
+"""Calculate the pair-wise distance between ranges.

 Args: